-Zoning By-law 1984-63 is the town's main comprehensive zoning by-law.
-It applies to all properties in the town south of Dundas Street and north of Highway 407.
+Zoning By-law 1984-63 was the town's main comprehensive zoning by-law.
+It applied to all properties in the town south of Dundas Street and north of Highway 407.
 Visit the Zoning By-law 1984-63 page for details.

 Zoning By-law 2009-189

 Zoning By-law 2009-189 is also called the North Oakville Zoning By-law.
 It applies to all properties in the town between Dundas Street and Highway 407.
-Visit the Zoning By-law 2009-189 page for details.
+It was created to implement the policies of the North Oakville Secondary Plans.
+Visit the North Oakville Zoning By-law 2009-189 page for details.